dhrubhajong/Gender_prediction_deployment/README.md

 By default, flask will run on port 5000.

 Navigate to URL http://localhost:5000
-You should be able to view the homepage as below : alt text
+You should be able to view the homepage as below :

 Enter valid numerical values in all 6 input boxes and hit Predict.This will give you the predicted output